aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 .. rubric:: Managing math program instances

-The procedures and functions of the ``GMP::Instance`` namespace are listed in :numref:`table:gmp.instance` and take care of the creation and management of generated mathematical program instances.
+The procedures and functions of the ``GMP::Instance`` namespace are listed in :ref:`this table <table:gmp.instance>` and take care of the creation and management of generated mathematical program instances.
 Mathematical program instances also provide access to the solution repository and solver sessions associated with the instance.